lf-lang/rfcs/text/0002-rfc-process.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- RFCs impose a more formal style and potentially could slow down development.
+- RFCs impose a more formal style of designing and discussion new features, which potentially could slow down development.
+- RFCs could be interpreted as a strict specification and implemented in a water-fall style without considering changing requirements and new insights gained from the implementation.
+- RFCs focus on the design, not an implementation.
+Thus, active RFCs will rarely describe the end-result and need to be adjusted when the feature gets implemented.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives